-There are currently two active surface mines on the property (Schrock Run and Schrock Run Extension); however, Corsa has numerous idled and planned surface mines within its operational plan.
+There is currently one active surface mine on the property (Schrock Run Extension); however, Corsa has numerous idled and planned surface mines within its operational plan.

 The proposed surface mines are planned to be operated by a mobile equipment spread built around a Hitachi EX3600 or Komatsu PC 2000 shovels as the principal excavators.
 The surface mine operations are linked in the financial model by the progression of equipment spreads and crews from resource area to resource area.
 The configuration of this equipment spread, or fleet is projected to be maintained for the future mine projections.
-Surface-mining activities are projected to occur from 2020 through 2035 at annual production rates up to 290,000 tons.
+Surface-mining activities are projected to occur from 2021 through 2037 at annual production rates up to 217,000 tons.
 Equipment replacements are scheduled at appropriate times over the period for the equipment.